danishsheikh1122/issueTrackerFulltackApp/README.md

 - watch mosh from 48.1,49.2,50.3 to setup next-auth
 - do as he does and ou will get results
 - successfully implemented next-auth

+# added login and logout buttons
+- added these button in navbar cmp also used session refer 51.4